-Tangy, velvety custard, and a crackly, crisp sugar top make this Buttermilk Pie irresistible.
+Tangy, velvety custard and a crackly, crisp sugar top make this Buttermilk Pie recipe irresistible.
 It’s a Southern classic and so simple to make.

 Buttermilk Pie is one of my all-time favorite pies, so I wanted to make sure I shared an easy yet stellar recipe with you.
 And I think I nailed it!

 I have been busy testing differnt Buttermilk Pie recipes, and none of them were perfect for me.
-Some were too sweet, some didn’t have enough tang, some were too custard-like, and some weren’t custard-like enough.
+Some were too sweet, some didn’t have enough tang, some were too much of a custard pie, and some weren’t custard-like enough.
 The Buttermilk Pie recipe that I’m sharing with you today is a mashup between this Cook’s Country recipe, and this recipe from The Coers Family.

 Whether you’re all about the crackle or all about the tangy, custard like filling–this Buttermilk Pie recipe has you covered, because it has both!

 Cook’s Note – Buttermilk Pie recipe:

-- The pie shell is filled to the brim once the filling is poured into it.
+- The store bought pie crust is filled to the brim once the filling is poured into it.
 I suggest you rest the baking sheet with the pie shell on top of it on the oven rack, and then pour the filling in.
 This will prevent the buttermilk pie filling from spilling out!
 Trust me, I know from experience!

 - The buttermilk pie will keep in an air-tight container in the refrigerator for up to 3 days.
 Although, the longer it sits, the more likely it is to lose the crackly crust.

 - Yep, I used a frozen pie crust for this buttermilk pie recipe.
 Why?
 Because pie crust is my nemesis–once I find a fool-proof recipe, I’ll be sure to post it.
 Until then, frozen pie crust it is for me!
 If you want to fake a homemade pie crust, then re-crimp the pie crust edges before baking.
 It will be our little secret. 😉